holmes2/holmes2.github.io/about.md

 permalink: /about/
 ---

+This is personal blog about some of the Software Engineering learnings which I have on a day to day basis.
+This might sometime also be turning a place for my opinions.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)

 You can find the source code for Minima at GitHub: